 Locals have their eyes forward at all times so they can quickly react to avoid anything directly ahead of them, whether it be another motorbike, a lamp post, or you.

 We tried it a couple of times and it really does seem to work.
 I mean, we survived right?
 By no means am I saying this is a foolproof method, but if you’re a chicken in Vietnam, then you’ll never cross the road.

 Just find a good place to cross, time it well, then proceed with confidence and caution.

 Vietnamese currency is among the most confusing I’ve ever seen.
 The multiple zeros make it confusing enough but the colors between banknotes are often quite similar.
-For example, VND 100,000 bills look like VND 10,000 banknotes.
-They have a similar greenish color.
+For example, VND 100,000 bills have a similar greenish hue as VND 10,000 banknotes.